-- Administrative Adjudicating Officer a university staff member authorized to resolve alleged violations of Student Code of Con and impose sanctions or affect other remedies as appropriate. - Advocate any representative (an attorney or non-attorney) who accompanies an accused student (respondent) or victim (complainant) to an administrative meeting (e.g., initial meeting, investigation interview, pre-hearing meeting) or hearing for the limited purpose of providing support and guidance. - Appeal a written request to the appropriate New Mexico Administrator (Appellate Officer) to review a decision of a formal hearing panel.
-See Appeal Procedure for more details. - Business Day Each day that the university is open for official business and in normal operation. - Complainant (s) the person who alleges a violation of the Student Code of Conduct by a student or student club/organization. - Controlled Property locations not owned by New Mexico Tech, but the Institute is given authority to manage. - Designee refers to a staff or faculty member responsible for implementing the student conduct process or administering the student conduct system, in part or whole. - Dean of Students the person designated by the Vice President of Student Affairs to be responsible for the overall coordination of the University undergraduate student conduct system, including developing policies, procedures, and education and training programs.
-The Dean of Students may serve as an administrative adjudicating officer. - Dean of Graduate Studies the person designated by the Vice President of Academic Affairs/Provost to be responsible for the overall coordination of the University graduate student conduct system, including developing policies, procedures, and education and training programs.
-The Dean of Graduate Studies may serve as an administrative adjudicating officer. - Disciplinary Action reprimanding students who fail to abide by New Mexico Tech's performance standards, policies, the Student Code of Conduct, or rules. - Due process the fair procedure based upon reasonable principles impartially applied.
-The student(s) will be aware of the allegations or actions violating the Student Code of Conduct and can respond to them. - Hearing is a formal meeting where a student/s or student organization has been reported to violate a university policy and presents testimony and arguments to the Dean, designee, or designated hearing panel members from one of Tech's conduct committees.

-- Medical Amnesty shall mean that a student is not subject to Student Code of Conduct disciplinary sanctions for unauthorized possession and consumption of drugs and alcohol if the student contacts a 911 operator to report that the student or another student requires medical assistance for an immediate health or safety concern.
-New Mexico Controlled Substance Act (911 Good Samaritan [Stat.
-Ann. § 30-31-27.1: as may be amended {2007} Effective Date: June 15, 2007]). - Policy the written regulations, standards, and student conduct expectations adopted by the University and found in, but not limited to, the Student Code of Conduct; Residential Life Community Standards; all policies found within this Student Support Resources page; the most recent Program and Course Catalog; Student Government Association Constitution; and other published University notices as well as updated policies on the Tech Policy Website. - Procedure the process by which a policy is implemented and administered. - Prohibited Conduct New Mexico Tech refers to any action or conduct that violates any federal or state law, regulation, rule, or policy, or any New Mexico Tech rules or policies (e.g., discrimination, harassment, destructive actions, bullying, etc.) as "Prohibited Conduct." - Respondent (s) any student or student club who allegedly violated the Student Code of Conduct. - Sexual Misconduct Sexual misconduct is a common term used by Tech to incorporate a range of behaviors, including sexual violence, sexual assault, sexual or gender-based harassment, intimate relationship violence, stalking, voyeurism, and any other conduct of a sexual nature that is nonconsensual, or has the purpose or effect of threatening, intimidating, or coercing a person.
+- Advocate any representative (an attorney or non-attorney) who accompanies an accused student (respondent) or victim (complainant) to an administrative meeting (e.g., initial meeting, investigation interview, pre-hearing meeting) or hearing for the limited purpose of providing support and guidance. - Appeal a written request to the appropriate New Mexico Administrator (Appellate Officer) to review a decision of a formal hearing panel.
+See Appeal Procedure for more details. - Complainant (s) the person who alleges a violation of the Student Code of Conduct by a student or student club/organization. - Due process the fair procedure based upon reasonable principles impartially applied.
+The student(s) will be aware of the allegations or actions violating the Student Code of Conduct and can respond to them. - Hearing is a formal meeting to make a determination about alleged misconduct where the Respondent and other witnesses may present testimony and arguments to the Dean, designee, or designated hearing panel members from one of Tech's conduct committees. - Policy the written regulations, standards, and student conduct expectations adopted by the University and found in, but not limited to, the Student Code of Conduct; Residential Life Community Standards; all policies found within this Student Support Resources page; the most recent Program and Course Catalog; Student Government Association Constitution; and other published University notices as well as updated policies on the Tech Policy Website. - Procedure the process by which a policy is implemented and administered. - Respondent (s) any student or student club who allegedly violated the Student Code of Conduct. - Sexual Misconduct Sexual misconduct is a common term used by Tech to incorporate a range of behaviors, including sexual violence, sexual assault, sexual or gender-based harassment, intimate relationship violence, stalking, voyeurism, and any other conduct of a sexual nature that is nonconsensual, or has the purpose or effect of threatening, intimidating, or coercing a person.
 This can also be actual, attempted, or threatened sexual contact with another person without that person's consent.
-See Sexual Misconduct for more details. - Standard of Evidence Standard of evidence is the degree of certainty required to establish a violation has occurred.
-Tech's Student Code of Conduct judicial processes follow a preponderance of evidence standard, which means it is more likely than not (i.e., 51%) there was a violation or more likely than not (51%) there was no violation of the Student Code of Conduct.
-Based on these standards of evidence in the appropriate cases, a student will be found to be responsible or not for violating the Student Code of Conduct. - Student The University considers an individual to be a "student" when an offer of admission has been extended and thereafter as long as the student has a continuing educational interest in the University.
+See Sexual Misconduct for more details. - Student The University considers an individual to be a "student" when an offer of admission has been extended and thereafter as long as the student has a continuing educational interest in the University.
 The term "student" includes individuals who are dually or concurrently enrolled, online, and/or non-degree seeking.
 The Equal Employment Opportunity Commission (EEOC) office may be involved in employee-related conduct if the student is an employee.
+In this policy, the term students will also
-In this policy, the term students will also apply to student groups. - Student Conduct Board University community members and the Student and Faculty Conduct Committee are trained and authorized to determine whether a student has violated the Student Code of Conduct and to impose sanctions as warranted.
-Hearing panel members are selected and convened to adjudicate over student cases in Tech's

-- formal resolution process or as an appellate body. - Student Conduct File the printed/written file may include an incident report(s), correspondence, academic transcript, witness statements, and student conduct history. - Student Group shall mean an affiliated or associated group, club, or organization that is or has been registered as a University student group under applicable University policies or the New Mexico Tech Student Government Association Constitution. - Unauthorized entry gaining entry to a controlled property without proper permission from the University. - University property includes all land, buildings, facilities, and other property in the possession of, owned, used, or controlled by the University, either solely or in conjunction with another entity. - University-Sponsored Activities shall mean any program, function, or event sponsored by the university, including but not limited to those sponsored by student groups.
+- apply to student groups. - Student Conduct Board University community members and the Student and Faculty Conduct Committee are trained and authorized to determine whether a student has violated the Student Code of Conduct and to impose sanctions as warranted.
+Hearing panel members are selected and convened to adjudicate over student cases in Tech's formal resolution process or as an appellate body. - Student Group shall mean an affiliated or associated group, club, or organization that is or has been registered as a University student group under applicable University policies or the New Mexico Tech Student Government Association Constitution. - University property includes all land, buildings, facilities, and other property in the possession of, owned, used, or controlled by the University, either solely or in conjunction with another entity. - University-Sponsored Activities shall mean any program, function, or event sponsored by the university, including but not limited to those sponsored by student groups.